Skip to content

 Characteristics of Recessive Phenotypes

-• Gene A is affiliated with the 'amber' phenotype.
+• Gene A is analogous to the 'amber' phenotype.
 A budding yeast that is homozygous recessive for Gene A cells develop a rich yellow-orange pigmentation, giving the colony a warm, amber hue.

-• Gene C is linked with the 'clumpy' phenotype.
+• Gene C is related to the 'clumpy' phenotype.
 A budding yeast that is homozygous recessive for Gene C grows in dense, irregular clusters, with cells clumping together rather than spreading smoothly.

 Set # Tetrad Genotypes Progeny